 5.1 Extension Negotiation

-SIP entities involved in session peering SHOULD be configured in such a way that they do not require any SIP extensions to be supported by the peer Carrier (SIP Service Provider) network.
+SIP entities involved in session peering SHOULD be configured in such a way that they do not require any SIP extensions, beyond those mandated by this document, to be supported by the peer Carrier (SIP Service Provider) network.
 When sending an out-of-dialog request to a peer Carrier network, SIP entities involved in session peering SHOULD include a Supported header field identifying all the extensions supported by the sending network.

 SIP entities involved in session peering MAY support configuration controls to disable certain extensions based on bilateral agreement between peer Carrier networks.
-For example, a SIP entity involved in session peering could be configured to remove '100rel' from the Supported header in order to disable the use of reliable provisional response (PRACK).
+For example, a SIP entity involved in session peering could be configured to remove ‘preconditions’ from the Supported header in order to disable the use of reliable provisional response (PRACK).

 Note: Policies that limit or block the use of SIP extensions should be applied with care, since their application tends to disable SIP's native extension negotiation mechanism, and therefore inhibit the deployment of new services.